About the Forsythia Festival

 About the Festival

 Kick off spring with the Forsythia Festival, held annually the second weekend in March in downtown Forsyth.
-This free, family-fun event features a two-day arts-and-crafts show, children’s fair, a 5K and one-mile fun run, sporting tournaments, live entertainment, and much more.
-Enjoy mouth-watering foods, fine arts and crafts, and a fun time for the whole family.
+This free, family-fun event features a two-day arts-and-crafts show, children’s fair, a 5K, sporting tournaments, live entertainmet, and much more!
+Enjoy mouth-watering foods, fine arts and crafts, and activities the whole family can enjoy!
 Join us Saturday night for FaithFest, our faith-based singing competition celebrating music, faith, and our community.
-Celebrate the whole week with community events and a beauty pageant.
+Celebrate the whole week with community events!

 The Forsythia Festival takes place in the streets around the historic downtown square of the City of Forsyth, Georgia.
 From I-75, take exit 187 and turn towards the downtown historic district.
 The Festival is located 1 hour south of Atlanta via Interstate-75.